 Pictures of people looking sideways help improve peripheral vision by training your eyes to automatically focus on off-center objects.
 To get the maximum result, slowly move your head from side to side.

-While concentrating on the edges of things in the picture, that should stand out slightly into your peripheral vision so that they’re more noticeable than things directly ahead or behind them.
+While concentrating on the edges of things in the picture, they should stand out slightly into your peripheral vision so that they’re more noticeable than things directly ahead or behind them.

 The Bottom Line

-The exercises that have been suggested by experts to improve your peripheral vision are eye stretches, looking at light patterns or objects in the distance.
+The exercises that have been suggested by experts to improve your peripheral vision are eye stretches and looking at light patterns or objects in the distance.
 If you’re not seeing any improvement after trying these techniques for a few weeks.

 They will be able to determine if there is anything else wrong.
 And offer more specialized techniques geared towards improving your eyesight specifically rather than just general sight-related advice.
 Do you feel like this article has helped?
 Let me know below!